 Prescription coverage can change year to year.
-FCIS promise to you is to review your options annually because
+FCIS promise to you is we review your options annually because

 Prescription Drug Plans (Part D)